qri-io/website/content/blog/mlb_homeruns.md

 ---

 ---
+**Ew.**

 Anyone who regularly plays with data is shaking their head and wondering, “Why not have a column that says Hall of Fame "Yes/No", another column that says, Active "Yes/No” etc.?
-Before a baseball stats fan can work with this table, she will have to copy it into a spreadsheet and manually clean it to her liking before beginning an analysis.
+Before a baseball stats fan can work with this table, she will have to copy it into a spreadsheet and manually clean it to her liking.
 No one gets to see her work, and everyone has to 'redo' that same cleaning on their own.
 It’s estimated that this kind of work comprises up to [80% of a data scientist’s job](https://www.forbes.com/sites/gilpress/2016/03/23/data-preparation-most-time-consuming-least-enjoyable-data-science-task-survey-says/#62fb35096f63).
 EW!

 **Wouldn’t it be nice…**